erictolson/pdf-generator-microservice/README.md

-Simple microservice that reads a key integer from a txt file and generates a PDF from the related key data in a json file.
+Simple microservice that reads a key integer from a txt file and generates a PDF from the related data in a json file.

 Usage: